eLearning Handbook for Faculty and Administrators

 Course Development (Compensation)

 All distance learning and/or hybrid course development should follow the steps outlined in the “eLearning Course Development Process.”
-Department heads may outsource development of a distance learning or hybrid course, and provide fiscal compensation to adjuncts and other non-PSC employees upon approval by their respective V.P.
-However, the option to develop a distance learning course will always be presented to full-time faculty first.
-If an offer is not forthcoming from a full-time instructor within a reasonable amount of time, the department may proceed with the necessary steps to outsource course development.
+Courses are developed by full-time faculty or department heads may outsource development of a distance learning or hybrid course, to adjuncts and other non-PSC employees upon approval by their respective Vice President.
 Note also, course developers outside the employ of the college must possess the same credentials required of instructors qualified to teach the course at PSC.
-Compensation for serving on a peer review team is provided in two ways: 1) By serving on a peer review team, faculty (or A/P staff) gain a better understanding of what it takes to design a distance learning course at PSC.
-Department heads have found the process particularly instructive.
+Compensation for serving on a peer review team is provided in two ways: 1) By serving on a peer review team, faculty gain a better understanding of what it takes to design a distance learning course at PSC.
 2) The more tangible reward for participation is two hours of professional development credit.
 (Awarded for each separate peer review process.)
-When serving on a peer review team be sure to remind the IT heading up the team to forward evidence of your participation to the SPD Office upon completion of the process.
+When serving on a peer review team be sure to remind the Instructional Technologist heading up the team to forward evidence of your participation to the SPD Office upon completion of the process.

 Course Development (Process)